econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 ![](assets/wp13.png)

 Each of the 16 equal sized outputs will be individually selected for inputs to down stream Whirlpool CoinJoins.
-These outputs reside in the "Pre-Mix" wallet as available inputs to Whirlpool CoinJoins.
+These outputs reside in the Pre-Mix wallet temporarily as available inputs to Whirlpool CoinJoins.
 As new Whirlpool transactions are initiated, the coordinator will look for available inputs such as these.
 The Whirlpool coordinator enforces strict rules that ensure no two outputs from the same tx0 wind up in the same Whirlpool CoinJoin transaction.
 Each of these 16 outputs carries a small amount of extra bitcoin so that once they are selected as inputs, they can help cover the miners fee for the Whirlpool CoinJoin transaction.

 The coordinator will randomly switch between creating transactions that have either 2 fresh participant UTXOs and 3 re-mix UTXOs or 3 fresh participant UTXOs and 2 re-mix UTXOs.
-The fresh particpant UTXOs always cover the miner fee and the re-mix UTXOs always get to mix for free.
-This way, you only pay the Whirlpool coordinator fee once and then your UTXOs can remain in your "Post-Mix" wallet remixing for free for as long as you want to keep them there.
+The fresh particpant UTXOs always cover the miner fee and the "free-rider" UTXOs always get to re-mix for free.
+This way, you only pay the Whirlpool coordinator fee once and then your UTXOs can remain in your Post-Mix wallet remixing for free for as long as you want to keep them there.

 ## Toxic Change
 Special considerations should be given to toxic change from the tx0.
 By default, Samourai Wallet will prompt you to mark the toxic change UTXO as "unspendable" during the tx0 initiation.
 Marking this UTXO in such a way prevents your wallet from displaying it as an available UTXO and excludes it from your displayed balance.